 Push-ups were a big part of those workouts and at that age, I could easily do over 50 push-ups and always won the push-ups portion of our physical fitness testing at school.
 If only I was still in that good of shape!

 Now it’s your turn to take some time to get to know your fellow members, send them a high five or leave them a motivational comment!
 We want to build a community of users who help encourage each other’s success!

 Switch up your exercise routine and help motivate your friends by challenging them to a Fitness Battle!

-Thanks John for your willingness to participate in our User Story!
-If you want you share your story with our Exercise.com Community, please leave a comment below and we will contact you.
+Thanks, John for your willingness to participate in our User Story!
+If you want to share your story with our Exercise.com Community, please leave a comment below and we will contact you.
 We want to know more about you!